Kuliiuu/MetalsPlus/README.md

 ## TODO
 - Add textures for all new items and blocks - DONE
-- Implement full tin tool and armor stats
+- Implement full tin tool and armor stats - DONE
 - Add bronze alloying recipe - DONE
-- Add the mining-related structure
 - Add loot tables for new items - DONE
-- Add world generation for Tin Ore and Lignite Coal
+- Add world generation for Tin Ore and Lignite Coal - DONE

 ## Contributing